jerry-eldridge/pyjgeutil/README.md

 folder placed in the folder where a python script uses it.
 And, 'import sys' and  'sys.path.insert(0,r"C:\_PythonJGE\Utility")' in a script that uses the utility points to the folder where the utility scripts are place.
 Then for example "import affine as aff" makes use of a script.
+The 3D .obj creating scripts point to a folder "C:\_BigData\_3D\my_scenes" by defining BIGDATA = r"C:/_BigData/_3D/my_scenes/" in those scripts and that folder should be created or another and BIGDATA adjusted for change to save the created .obj files to that common folder.